0ce38a2b/Signals-and-Systems-with-Real-World-Applications/README.md

 To zoom in on the meaningful seismic activity, you can set the frequency limits while calculating the power spectrum.
 - pspectrum(mysig,"FrequencyLimits",[a b])
 ***

+##### Digital Filter Design
+###### Linear System Representations
+Signal Processing Toolbox provides several models for representing linear time-invariant systems.
+This flexibility allows you to choose a representation that best suits your application and convert between different representations.
+In this module, you will represent linear systems using:
+- Linear difference equations
+- Convolution / impulse response
+- Transfer function / poles-zeros